joaomatosf/JavaDeserH2HC/README.md

 This content is related to the paper written for the 12th edition of H2HC magazine.
 See full paper in: https://www.h2hc.com.br/revista/

+Slides and video of the talk will be available soon.

 >Um overview sobre as bases das falhas de desserialização nativa em ambientes Java (JVM)

 >An overview of deserialization vulnerabilities in the Java Virtual Machine (JVM)